 The Doji star candlestick pattern is a three-candle reversal formation (although it may be considered as a single candlestick pattern).

-It consists of a large bullish or bearish candle, Doji, followed by another large bullish or bearish candle.
+It consists of a large bullish or bearish candle, Doji, followed by another large bullish or bearish candle (depending on what the pattern appears).
 Concerning the other candles, the Doji develops after the pricing gap is up or down.

 Forex traders interpret the Doji star as being a solid reversal indicator.
 By doing so, the pattern may be used to open a new long or short position in an FX pair.